waywardphilosopher/parami/content/docs/knowing.md

 2. *The Complete Works of Zhuangzi* (translated by Burton Watson)

 #### About the Readings
-For reading the *Theatetus*, we're going to be using the Cambridge University Press version of the text, edited and translated by Christopher Rowe.
+For reading the *Theaetetus*, we're going to be using the Cambridge University Press version of the text, edited and translated by Christopher Rowe.
 I'll provide extracts in PDF and put these on Canvas for you to download.

 As a guide to the text as a whole, I recommend this detailed article Sophie Grace Chappell: https://plato.stanford.edu/entries/plato-theaetetus/.